MadSlugg/CryptoWhaleTracker/replit.md

   - Intensity bar at bottom of each level
   - Scrollable with max height for performance
   - Summary stats: total orders, total volume, number of price levels
-- **Liquidation Tracker**: Shows where leveraged positions will be forcefully closed
-  - Description: "Shows where leveraged positions will be forcefully closed.
-When price reaches these levels, liquidations trigger automatic buying or selling that can accelerate price movement."
-  - Analyzes whale orders to estimate liquidation levels (assuming 10x leverage)
-  - Shows up to 8 most relevant clusters within ±30% of current price
-  - Color-coded impact explanations for each cluster
-  - Cascade risk indicators (HIGH/MEDIUM/LOW)
-  - Educational guidance on using liquidation data

 **Routing**: Wouter for client-side routing